ionic-team/capacitor-plugins/motion/README.md

 ## Permissions

 This plugin is currently implemented using Web APIs.
-Most browsers require permission before using this API.
+Most browsers require permission before using these APIs.
 To request permission, prompt the user for permission on any user-initiated action (such as a button click):

 ```typescript